shekkizh/shekkizh.github.io/_pages/about.md

 ---

 Hi,
-I'm Sarath, a staff scientist at Salesforce.
+I'm Sarath, a staff research scientist at Salesforce.
 I became part of the Salesforce family through an acquisition, [Tenyx](https://www.tenyx.com/), where I was a research/founding member building key technologies in LLM training, safety, and alignment.

 Previously, I obtained my Ph.D. from the Ming Hsieh Department of Electrical and Computer Engineering at the University of Southern California, where I worked with [Prof. Antonio Ortega](https://viterbi.usc.edu/directory/faculty/Ortega/Antonio).
 During my Ph.D., I focused on non-parametric, neighborhood/graph algorithms for understanding data and machine learning models.